ThomasLoridan/ThomasLoridan/README.md

 ## Hi there 👋 Looking to know me?
-Let me tell you more about me:
+Let me tell you more about myself:
 &nbsp;

 # I turn complex systems into business outcomes — at the intersection of strategy and engineering. ⚙️📊